Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Results and Discussion

-To consistently compare our Curl-Flow method against direct velocity interpolation (i.e., bi/trilinear unless otherwise noted) we always use the exact same setup aside from the interpolation method.
-That is, we use identical discretely divergence-free velocity data generated by the same simulation for both approaches and visualize with massless tracer particles.
-Furthermore, only \emph{particle advection} differs, even for time-dependent (unsteady) flows.
-Velocity (self-) advection still uses semi-Lagrangian scheme \cite{Stam1999} with basic bi-/tri-linear velocity interpolation.

-When a particle incorrectly penetrates a solid object due to either a poor velocity field or path integration errors, it is typical to "resolve" the collision by directly projecting the particle back out of the solid in the normal direction (although this exacerbates clumping).
-However, to better emphasize where such errors occur, when a particle reports a collision we simply freeze it in place forever (unless otherwise indicated).
+To consistently compare our Curl-Flow method against direct velocity interpolation while isolating interpolation-related effects, most of our comparisons change only the interpolation of velocity used for \emph{passive} particle tracing, keeping the underlying simulated flow data the same.
+(The exception are tests that apply Curl-Flow to tracing the FLIP particle paths for FLIP advection.)
+Whenever a particle penetrates a solid object due to poor quality velocity fields, large timesteps, or insufficiently accurate path integration, a typical choice is to "resolve" the collision by projecting the particle back out of the solid, although this exacerbates clumping.
+To visually highlight the pervasiveness of such errors, we freeze penetrating particles in place, unless otherwise noted (such as in Figure \ref{fig:particleSweep3D}(b)).
+Simulation timings were gathered on a 2.8 GHz, 4-Core Intel Core i7 processor.